Three Ways Facility Condition Assessments Help You Today

-A good FCA can also help with emergency planning and readiness efforts by verifying emergency annunciation technology, such as public address system, security card readers, and cameras that are operable and in good working condition – helping mitigate further potential risks and ensure rapid response, if a situation would arise.
+A good FCA can also help with emergency planning and readiness efforts by verifying emergency annunciation technology, such as public address systems, security card readers, and cameras that are operable and in good working condition – helping mitigate further potential risks and ensure rapid response if a situation would arise.

 How to Prepare for Your Next FCA